 If you are employing young workers you can also learn more here.

-The Ministry also supports the Alberta Learning Information Service which provides information on hundreds of potential occupations in addition to CareerInsite, a new comprehensive career planning tool for Albertans of any age.
+Alberta Learning Information Service provides information on hundreds of potential occupations in addition to CareerInsite, a comprehensive career planning tool for Albertans of any age.